 Food Delivery Etiquette

-Korean food delivery has its own etiquette that may be surprising if you’ve never ordered in Korea before.
-Soon, you’ll get used to it and enjoy the benefits on a regular basis.
+Food delivery in Korea has its own practices for etiquette that may be surprising if you’ve never ordered in Korea before.
+Soon, you’ll get used to it and enjoy the benefits regularly.
 Be aware of the following three things when ordering food in Korea:

-Due to the density of Seoul, the restaurant that you are ordering from is likely very close, so there is no need for any kind of ‘we delivery in 30 minutes or your food is free’ kind of guarantees.
-Sometimes your food will arrive in an improbably fast time like ten minutes or less.
+Due to Seoul’s density, the restaurant you are ordering from is likely very close, so there is no need for any kind of “we delivery in 30 minutes, or your food is free” kind of guarantee.
+You might find your favorite delivery place right across the block!
+Sometimes your food will arrive in an improbably fast time, like ten minutes or less.